 - Break: The break involves hitting the cue ball from one end of the table to the other, where it will hit a group of balls to begin play

 - Head string: The head string is a line that passes between the second diamonds on the long rails and through the head spot

 - Foot spot: The foot spot is marked on the foot of the table where the apex ball of the triangle of balls is placed on a re-rack before the opening break

 - Call shot: According to the Billiard Congress of America, “For games of call-shot a player may shoot any ball he chooses, but before he shoots, must designate the called ball and called pocket

 Players and Equipment

 Eight ball is a two-player (or two-team) game using a standard billiards table and cues.
-It uses sixteen balls; one white (the cue ball), one black (the eight), seven solid colored and seven striped.
+Official rules call for sixteen numbered balls to begin on the pool table playing surface: one white (the cue ball), one black (the eight), seven solid colored and seven striped.

-The object of the game is to use the cue ball to knock all striped or solid-colored balls (depending on the player) into the pockets, then knocking the eight ball in to win.
+According to official 8-ball rules, the object of the game is to use the cue ball to knock all striped balls or solid-colored balls (depending on the player) into the pockets before the opposing player can pocket all of their balls, and then knocking the eight ball in to win.

 All the balls but the cue ball are placed tightly in a triangle with the apex ball on one of the two spots on the table.
 A stripe and a solid must be at the back corners of the triangle, and the eight must be directly behind the apex ball, but the order of the others doesn't matter.
 The cue is placed anywhere behind the other spot on the table.

-A player fouls, ending her turn and allowing the other player to place the cue ball anywhere on the table, if shes pockets the cue ball, drive a ball off the table, touches any balls, hits a ball before they all stop moving or fails to hit any balls with the cue ball.
-A player automatically loses the game if he pockets the eight ball prematurely, pockets the cue ball while trying to pocket the eight ball or knocks the eight ball into a pocket other than the one he indicated before the shot.
+- A player automatically loses the pool game if he pockets the eight ball prematurely, pockets the cue ball while trying to pocket the eight ball or knocks the eight ball into a pocket other than the one he indicated before the shot.